quantling/pyndl/doc/source/quickstart.rst

 an artificial lexicon in the wide format.
 In the following, the letters (unigrams and bigrams) of the words constitute the cues, whereas the meanings represent the outcomes.

-To analyse any data using *pyndl* requires them to be in the long format as an utf-8 encoded tab delimited gzipped text file with a header in the first line and two columns:

-1. the first column contains an underscore delimited list of all cues
-2. the second column contains an underscore delimited list of all outcomes
-3. each line therefore represents an event with a pair of a cue and an outcome (occurring one time)
-4. the events (lines) are ordered chronologically

 As the data in table 1 are artificial we can generate such a file for this example by expanding table 1 randomly regarding the frequency of occurrence of